ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 These identifiers can be given human-readable values and can be translated.
 Those values are used when editing content types.
 The translation domain is `ibexa_fields_groups`.
-This example in `translations/ibexa_fields_groups.en.yaml` defines English names for Field groups:
+This example in `translations/ibexa_fields_groups.en.yaml` defines English names for field groups:

 ``` yaml
 content: Content